-Advanced university degree (Master’s degree or equivalent) in law, political science, international relations, social sciences or related field.
+Advanced university degree (Master’s degree or equivalent) in business administration, management, economics or related field.

 English and French are the working languages of the United Nations Secretariat.
-For the position advertised, fluency in English and Arabic (both oral and written) is required.
+For the post advertised, fluency in English (both oral and written) is required.

 United Nations Considerations